 Contractors have special payroll requirements.
 This book will show you how to get the most out of QuickBooks Pro's payroll system.
 No matter where you do business in the 50 states, QuickBooks Pro has a current tax table exactly right for your company.
 If QuickBooks Pro isn't doing your payroll now, we predict it will be before too long.

 Since estimating is important to most construction contractors, we're going to cover estimating from three perspectives.
 In Chapter 12, you'll see how to enter the summary data from estimates you've already written into QuickBooks Pro.
 From here, you can do progress billing and job cost tracking.
 In Appendix A you'll learn how to use the estimating system built into QuickBooks Pro to create estimates.
 And for those who want still more estimating power, Appendix B has complete instructions for using Craftsman's estimating software, National Estimator, and Job Cost Wizard, a program that lets you turn estimates into invoices that will export to QuickBooks Pro.
 Both are included on the CD in the back of this book.
-(A complete download is provided for eBook purchase.
-CD not available with eBook)

 What You Can Expect from This Book